top of page

 36. Tuonetar, name referring both to the mistress and the daughter of Tuoni.

 37. Tursas, the Tavastian God of war.
-May be the same s the Norse Tyr and the Germanic Tiwaz.
+Maybe the same as the Norse Tyr and the Germanic Tiwaz.

-39. Ukko, the god of the sky and of thunder, related to Thor.
+39. Ukko, the god of the sky and of thunder, is related to Thor.

 41. Vedenemo, Karelian goddess of water.